 About the General Assembly

-The General Assembly (GA) is a gathering of people committed to discussing issues and making decisions based upon a collective agreement or “consensus”.
-Anyone can participate in an Occupy London General Assembly and everyone’s voice is equally important.
-The more people become involved in our debates, the stronger and more representative the results of the discussions will be.
+The General Assembly is a gathering of people committed to discussing issues and making decisions based upon a collective agreement or “consensus”.
+There is no single leader or governing body of the General Assembly – everyone’s voice is equal.
+Anyone is free to propose an idea or express an opinion as part of the General Assembly.